 1. Volume Requirements: You must carry out 10 trades per quarter of significant size.

-2. Capital Requirements: Must have financial instrument portfolio of €500,000 or higher.
+2. Capital Requirements: Must have a financial instrument portfolio of €500,000 or higher.

 3. Financial Adequacy: Must have a background in finance or at least 1-year of experience in the sector.